isa-ulisboa/msc-gis/exercises/msc-gis-ex09_ndvi.md

 - Your raster layers will be satellite images from the Copernicus service (Sentinel 2 images).

-You will access to the free [Copernicus Open Access Hub](https://scihub.copernicus.eu/) service to download:
+You will access to the free [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu) service to download:

 - Source of input data: Sentinel 2 imagery
-- Available via Copernicus Open Access Hub (OAH)
+- Available via Copernicus Data Space Ecosystem (https://dataspace.copernicus.eu/), either through *Copernicus Browser* or *Data collections*
 - or via [SeNtinel Applications Platform (SNAP)](https://step.esa.int/main/download/snap-download/) (desktop application)
-- Registration required on the Copernicus Open Access Hub.
-Create your account to get a username and password at [Copernicus Open Access Hub](https://scihub.copernicus.eu/dhus/)
+- Registration required on the Copernicus Data Space Ecosystem.
+Create your account to get a username and password at [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/)

-To download Sentinel 2 satellite imagery from the Coperinus Open Access Hub, you need to select the geographic area or interest for download and set additional selection criteria:
+To download Sentinel 2 satellite imagery from the Copernicus Browser, you need to select the geographic area or interest for download and set additional selection criteria:
     - Sensing period: start and end dates
     - Select Sentinel-2
-    - Cloud cover: define a limit to up to 20% cover, writing “[0 TO 20]”.
+    - Cloud cover: define a limit to up to 20% cover.
 You may try other values.

-Check the [ESA tutorial on how to download](https://appliedsciences.nasa.gov/sites/default/files/2021-10/Part2_Data-Download_EN.pdf) from the Copernicus Open Access Hub.
+Check the [video tutorials on how to download](https://dataspace.copernicus.eu/videos) from the Copernicus Data Space Ecosystem.

 ## 2. Information about Sentinel 2 imagery (summary)